- Championship Wins - 3

 Jason Waterhouse jumped at the chance to join the Australian team for the inaugural campaign in Season 1, and despite being the youngest member of the crew, served in a critical role as flight controller & tactician as they went on to win the first-ever SailGP championship.
-From the first event on their home waters in Sydney Harbour to the thrilling match race against the Japan SailGP Team in Marseille, the Aussies found themselves near the top of the leaderboard at every event in 2019.
+He kept his role onboard the Aussies' F50 for Season 2, and again played a key role in a second successive Championship victory.

 When he was a child, Waterhouse spent four years sailing around the world exploring remote parts of the planet and strengthening his passion for being on the water.
 Along with his father, mother and sister – who all compete at the international level of the sport – they experienced everything from tropical paradises to cyclones and pirates.

 Having originally started competing alongside his sister, he joined forces with his cousin Lisa Darmanin in 2008 and the pair eventually won the ISAF Youth Worlds in 2009, jumpstarting what would evolve into a world-class partnership.